-The calm of the honeymoon period inevitably gives way to the tension-building phase in a truly abusive relationship; it may be triggered by tension between the couple or from the outside world like the abuser’s being thwarted in a business deal or venture, getting passed over for a promotion, a fender bender or altercation or whatever else might possibly make him angry, frustrated, or both.
-The cycles may get shorter or longer depending on the abuser’s own inability to manage emotions.
+The calm of the honeymoon period inevitably gives way to the tension-building phase in a truly abusive relationship; it may be triggered by tension between the couple or from the outside world, like the abuser’s being thwarted in a business deal or venture, getting passed over for a promotion, being involved in a fender bender or altercation, or whatever else might possibly make him angry, frustrated, or both.
+The cycles may get shorter or longer, depending on the abuser’s own inability to manage emotions.

 Why abuse can be so hard to see when someone is in the relationship

-Abusers actually have a plan and the truth is that they tend to be attracted to those they can manipulate.
-Having someone walk out at the first sign of rage doesn’t work for them because control is what they relish; they’re likely to hone in on someone who will hesitate and reconsider before heading out.
-Women who’ve grown up around verbal abuse are much more likely to normalize emotional and verbal abuse from a partner because they’re likely to have normalized their childhood experiences and may not be able to identify what abusive behavior is.
-(This sounds counterintuitive but it’s a subject I discuss in detail in Daughter Detox: Recovering from an Unloving Mother and Reclaiming Your Life.)
-Women who are anxiously attached—quick to doubt themselves, hungry for love and support, afraid of making mistakes, and dependent—are more likely find themselves in an abusive relationship.
+Abusers have a plan, and the truth is that they tend to be attracted to those they can manipulate.
+Having someone walk out at the first sign of rage doesn’t work for them, because control is what they relish; they’re likely to hone in on someone who will hesitate and reconsider before heading out.
+Women who’ve grown up around verbal abuse are much more likely to normalize emotional and verbal abuse from a partner, because they’re likely to have normalized their childhood experiences and may not be able to identify what abusive behavior is.
+(This sounds counterintuitive, but it’s a subject I discuss in detail in Daughter Detox: Recovering from an Unloving Mother and Reclaiming Your Life.)
+Women who are anxiously attached — quick to doubt themselves, hungry for love and support, afraid of making mistakes, and dependent — are more likely find themselves in an abusive relationship.

-Culturally, thanks in part to the black hat thing, we focus on physical abuse and skim over the effects of emotional and verbal abuse which is a terrible mistake.
-Science is very very clear about the effects of verbal abuse on children and adults.
+Culturally, thanks in part to the black-hat thing, we focus on physical abuse and skim over the effects of emotional and verbal abuse, which is a terrible mistake.
+Science is very clear about the effects of verbal abuse on children and adults.

 Does the cultural vision of an abuser connect to #MeToo?

-As a woman of a certain age, politely put, it seems to me that our societal view of abusers and abuse are still works-in-progress.
-It’s only been 40 years or so since the traditional reasons for why women stayed in abusive relationships—variously parsed as a masochistic impulse or even “an unconscious need for punishment” (!!!!)—were countered by feminist theory which pointed a finger at the institutionalized sexism of the patriarchy which kept women stuck, as Deborah K. Anderson and Daniel Sanders point out in their 2003 review of the literature called “Leaving an Abusive Partner.”
-They note that despite the cultural view of leaving—which includes a clean break and a slamming door—there are indeed phases to leaving which often include returns to the relationship.
-Perhaps even more surprisingly, they note that some studies show that some abuse survivors actually suffer increased trauma and depression when they leave, compared to those who stay in the relationship.
-And economic factors and income variables were stronger predictors of leaving than psychological ones
+As a woman of a certain age, politely put, it seems to me that our societal views of abusers and abuse are still works-in-progress.
+It’s only been 40 years or so since the traditional reasons for why women stayed in abusive relationships — variously parsed as a masochistic impulse or even “an unconscious need for punishment” (!!!!) — were countered by feminist theory, which pointed a finger at the institutionalized sexism of the patriarchy that kept women stuck, as Deborah K. Anderson and Daniel Sanders point out in their 2003 review of the literature called “Leaving an Abusive Partner.”
+They note that despite the cultural view of leaving — which includes a clean break and a slamming door — there are indeed phases to leaving, which often include returns to the relationship.
+Perhaps even more surprisingly, they note, some studies show that some abuse survivors actually suffer increased trauma and depression when they leave, compared to those who stay in the relationship.
+And economic factors and income variables were stronger predictors of leaving than psychological ones.